wyfo/chenal/README.md

 ### [`kanal`](https://docs.rs/kanal/latest/kanal/)

-`kanal` is an MPMC channel which pretends to be faster than any other competitor.
+`kanal` is an MPMC channel inspired from Go which pretends to be faster than any other competitor.
 However, it uses a lock-based algorithm, which means every operation performs at least two atomic RMW operations, vs. one for `chenal`, not to mention other (spin-)lock drawbacks.
 In `kanal`'s own benchmark, `chenal` is 3x faster on average.

 `kanal` is also not async-friendly, as its operations are not [cancel-safe](https://github.com/fereidani/kanal/issues/24).